randyrossi/vicii-kawari/README.md

 If you intend to fork VICII-Kawari to add your own features, please read [FORKING.md](FORKING.md)

 ## What kind of video output options are there?
-There are three video output options:

-* Composite
-* VGA
-* HDMI
+The board has a single DVI-I connector.
+Using the standard release image, you can connect it to either an HDMI or VGA monitor (with appropriate adapter and cable).

-NOTE: The VGA and HDMI modes double the horizontal frequency from ~15.7khz to ~31.4khz and are not standard so they may not work with older monitors/TVs or HDMI capture cards.
-A native 15khz frequency RGB output may also possible for CRTs that support it.
+By default, the VGA and HDMI modes double the horizontal frequency from ~15.7khz to ~31.4khz (for 2X native height).
+The video mode is not standard and may not work with older monitors/TVs or HDMI capture cards.
+A 15khz RGB output may be possible for CRTs that support it.

+TODO : xrandr or windows equiv to test monitor

 ## What chip models can this replace?
-It can replace the 6567(NTSC) and the 6569(PAL-B) models.
-It can assume the functionality of either video standard with a simple configuration change followed by a reset.
+It can replace the 6567R8(NTSC), 6567R56A(NTSC) and the 6569(PAL-B) models.
+It can assume the functionality of either video standard with a simple configuration change followed by a cold boot.
 This means your C64 can be both an NTSC and PAL machine.
 (PAL-N / PAL-M are not supported.)

 ## Will this work in C64-C (short board) models?
 It will function if plugged into a C64-C 'short' board.
 The VDD pin is not connected so there is no voltage compatibility issue like with the real 8562/8565 models.
 However, the design is for breadbin models.
 It is unlikely you will be able to close the machine as there is not enough room.
 It is possible another board design will be produced in the future.

 Also, keep in mind that the board will behave as a 6567/6569 even when replacing a 8562/8565.
 (The differences are minor, though.)

-## Can it be a 6567R56A?
-Yes, the 6567R56A is supported.
-However, for composite output, be aware that the cycle schedule (and hence timing) is slighly different in the 6567R56A.
-It generates a composite signal slightly out of range from the expected 15.734khz horizontal frequency for NTSC (15.980khz).
-Some composite LCD monitors don't like this and even the real chips produced unwanted artifacts on those types of displays.
-You will get the same unwanted artifacts from a VICII-Kawari producing composite video when configured as a 6567R56A.
-CRTs, however, are more forgiving and you probably wouldn't notice the difference.
-When using HDMI or VGA output, this is of no consequence.
-There may be _some_ NTSC programs that depend on 6567R56A to run properly but I'm not aware of any.

 ## What about the 6569R1/R3/R5?
 There are subtle differences between the different revisions mostly to due with luminance levels.
-Since the palette is configurable (with at least 3 bits of precision), it's not worth adding separate configurations for these revisions.
+Precicely matching those differences was not a goal of the VICII-Kawari project.
+The board provides one 6569 option to cover all these models.

 ## Do I need a functioning clock circuit on my motherboard?
 No. The clock input pins (color and dot) are not connected.
 The board comes with its own clock and can switch between PAL and NTSC timing with a configuration change.
 (So if your C64 has died due to a malfunctioning clock circuit, this is an option to get your machine back to a working state).

-## Do I need to modify my board?
+## Do I need to modify my C64 motherboard?
-It depends on what video output you chose.
-If you use the composite encoder option, no modifications to the motherboard are required.
-However, if you plan on using VGA or HDMI output, it is recommended the RF modulator be removed.
+The board will function without any modifications to the motherboard.
+However, it is recommended the RF modulator be removed.
 The hole previously used for the composite jack may then be used for an HDMI or VGA cable.
 Otherwise, there is no practical way for a video cable to exit the machine.

 ## How accurate is it?
 To measure accuracy, I use the same suite of programs VICE (The Versatile Commodore Emulator) uses to catch regressions in their releases.
 Out of a total of 280 VICII tests, 280 are passing.